Shahul7813/E-Commerce-Dashboard/README.md

 Utilized various customized visualizations such as bar charts, donut charts, clustered bar charts, slicers, etc., to present data effectively.

 **Acknowledgments**

-Special thanks to Rishabh Mishra for the valuable tutorials and guidance during the development of this project.
-You can find the tutorials here(https://www.youtube.com/watch?v=6cV3OwFrOkk&list=PLdOKnrf8EcP2ivbQIcVuknjdlUqkoprKo).

 We hope this dashboard provides valuable insights for Madhav Store's online sales strategy.
 Feel free to explore the visualizations and use the interactive features to gain a deeper understanding of the data.
 Happy analyzing!